 5 x Water Jugs

-‡Figures are for guidance only and as of June 2019, subject to breakages and donations.
+Figures are for guidance only and as of Oct 2022, subject to breakages and donations.

 Toilets and baby changing – the toilets, including a disabled toilet with baby changing facilities are in the corridor between the two halls.